Daniel Davies (rugby league)

-International honours
+Rugby league

+Davies made his debut for Swinton in 1905.
+He played in the club's defeat in the 1910–11 Lancashire Cup final.

 Dan Davies won a cap for Other Nationalities while at Swinton.

-Genealogical information
+Personal life

 Dan Davies was the brother of the Llanelli RFC, Wales (RL) Swinton, Wales (soccer), and Bolton Wanderers footballer, David "Dai" Davies.

 Outside of sport

 Dan Davies served with his brother in the 2nd Salford battalion (Swinton Pals), the 19th Lancashire Fusiliers during World War I, and was discharged due to bronchitis contracted in the trenches.